North Korea's nuclear, missile programs 'serious threat' to security: Pentagon chief

 Separately, U.S. Secretary of State Mike Pompeo, citing a lack of ICBM tests by Pyongyang last year, told reporters on Wednesday there was a reduced risk to the United States from North Korea due to Trump’s policy of engagement.

+South Korea’s national security advisor Suh Hoon is also in Washington this week for previously unannounced meetings with his U.S. counterpart as well as Pompeo, South Korea’s presidential Blue House said in Seoul on Thursday.

-Reporting by Idrees Ali; Additional reporting by David Brunnstrom; Editing by Tom Brown
+Reporting by Idrees Ali; Additional reporting by David Brunnstrom in Washington and Josh Smith in Seoul; Editing by Tom Brown and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.